 “Is Godzilla still your favorite?”

 Ken stopped as he knelt down to retrieve his toys from the base of the slide, and looked up.
-He had recognized the voice, of course, so it came as no surprise to see Uncle Yukio standing above him.
+He had recognized the voice, so it came as no surprise to see his Uncle Yukio standing above him.
 The young man wore a bright red jacket that immediately made him stand out in the greenery of his surroundings.
 His already wide smile grew larger as he continued to look down at little Ken, who smiled back at his much taller friend.

 He had, of course, known Yukio for his entire life.
 Not only was he his Mamma’s brother, but he had also been a student of his Papa’s a few years earlier.
 Since his graduation, Yukio had become a frequent guest at the Yano house.
 Sometimes he came to help his Papa with an experiment, and other times to play monsters when his parents were busy.
 On some days, his girlfriend would come and play, too.
 Ken liked her just as much as his uncle.

 Ken grabbed his two Godzilla figures, still meeting Yukio’s gaze.
 “Yep, he’s a Superman!”
 The little boy’s response widened Yukio’s smile even further, but before he could continue the conversation, a call came from the door of the house behind him.